 - Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of CC&R Section 6.22(a).
-"Garbage Cans", "Smells", & "Pets" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.22(a).

 UTILITIES

 Per the original CC&R legal document: "All electrical, gas, telephone and cable television meters shall be located on each Lot so as not to be visible from any roadways within or adjacent to the Property.
 No window mounted heating or air conditioning units or window fans shall be permitted."